Workshops

 April 2025

-This curriculum invites participants to consider the relationship between truth and madness.
+This four-week curriculum invites participants to consider the relationship between truth and madness.
 We’ll examine how a culture’s values inform its assertions of truth, and how this understanding determines which behaviors and beliefs are defined as deviant (and are often then punished or forcibly disappeared from the public eye as a result).

 How to Write a Love Letter